 Query HTTP Headers

-HTTP headers allow the remote web server to send additional information about itself along with the actual request.
-In addition to, this provides the client with details on how the request is being handled.
+HTTP headers allow the remote web server to send additional information about itself and the actual request.
+In addition, this provides the client with details on how the request is being handled.

 To query the HTTP headers from a website, do: